 The secondary objective was to evaluate whether intracoronary infusion of CAP-1002 resulted in structural cardiac or functional clinical benefits in these patients.
 After a baseline cardiac MRI, patients were randomly allocated to receive CAP-1002 infused through an over-the-wire angioplasty balloon catheter inflated at the start site of the previous blockage of the infarct related artery.
 Cells were infused over 15 minutes, in 3 boluses of 25 million CDCS each.
 The angiogram below represents a typical patient enrolled in the study.

 The MR imaging protocol is pretty daunting and the adherence to a standardized methodology cannot be overemphasized.
 For the ALLSTAR study, 30 centers participated and enrolled patients.
 Enrollment into the study occurred early in our cardiac MR imaging experience .
 Thanks to the involvement of our radiology department at BBH Princeton with Dr Ricardo Bracer and the radiology technicians, we were able to perform good quality MR imaging studies.
 Several centers enrolled fewer than 5 patients while some others had more than 15 patients enrolled.
-In total, 140 patients received the CDC’s and underwent follow up MR imaging studies at 6 and 12 months.
+In total, 134 patients received the CDC’s and 44 received placebo and underwent follow up MR imaging studies at 6 and 12 months.

 The gradient echo images represent the long axis of our patient with a large anterior myocardial infarction.

 Can heart attack damage be reversed as assessed by MRI?

 Using MRI infarct size is an important predictor of mortality and major cardiovascular events.
 MRI spatial resolution allows for the detection of subendocardial infarcts.
 The infarct size calculation can be expressed as infarct mass (gm) and as a percentage of the LV or total myocardial mass.
 It correlates well with histology and PET scanning.